nmushegian/celloc/README.md

 A link is content-addressed by the values of the neighbor cells' child links, which provides the basis of deduplication: the parent cells are the ones that can be deduped.
-Cells that have no parent links can be deduped.
+Cells that have no parent links can be dealloced.

 `celloc`  uses the following assumptions about expressions, which come from properties of term rewrite systems:
 - cells have 2 items *[1]